mvysny/photocloud-frame-slideshow/README.md

   and the phone is connected to the same wifi as the Chromecast device itself). **Note**: the Chromecast connectivity and the Chromecast button visibility is completely in control of Google's code - the PhotoCloud app can not show/hide the button itself.
 If the button is hidden even though Chromecast is on, then please report the bug to Google.

+The lower bar with the up-arrow will reveal the detailed EXIF data upon touch.

 ### Slideshow from a subfolder